shady-gang/shady/readme.md

 # Shady

 `shady` is a small shading language and IR for research purposes.

-Unlike conventional shading languages, `shady` internally represent control flow using continuations and has annotations for varying and uniform values.
-The plan is to develop a alternative programming model to structured control flow, focusing instead of keeping control flow uniform and using masks to handle divergence explicitly.
+It strives to be a testbed for GPU programming models, and also provide support for emulating features either missing from SPIR-V, or suffering from poor support.

-Technical discussion for shady and SPIR-V in general can be had on [this discord server](https://twitter.com/gobrosse/status/1441323225128968197)
+Technical discussion about shady and SPIR-V in general can be had on [this discord server](https://twitter.com/gobrosse/status/1441323225128968197)

 ## Design